jacksonke/uninstallWatcher/README.md

 # uninstallWatcher
-detect the uninstall event of android app
+Detect the uninstall event of android application, then popup a browser.